FEATURED TRIPS

 PRICE:

-Cost for this tour is $3,795.00/person, based on double occupancy.
-Single supplement, if you request single occupancy or we are unable to find you a roommate, is $500.
-A deposit of $500 will hold your place until June 30, 2023 when full payment becomes due.
+Cost for this tour is $3,095 based on double occupancy; single supplement $400.
+A deposit of $500 will hold your place until April 15, 2025 when full payment becomes due.

 PRICE INCLUDES:

-Hotel accommodations for nine nights lodging tour leadership, ground transportation while in Oregon, and entry fees.
-It does not include meals or airfare to/from Portland.
+Hotel accommodations for 6 nights, tour leadership, ground transportation while in Minnesota, and entrance fees to all areas on the itinerary.
+It does not include meals or airfare to/from Duluth.

 SEND DEPOSITS & OTHER PAYMENTS TO: